JelloToad64/jellotoad64-website-repo/README.md

 <h1>IMPORTANT</h1>
-<p>This is the old website, before the master branch, all the old items reside here. </p>
+<p>This is the old website, before the master branch, all the old items reside here for archive. </p>